Trump: 'We're the party of health care.' Dems: We're the party of more Obamacare, not less.

 WASHINGTON — Obamacare repeal versus Obamacare repair: That's where the next presidential election is heading.

 On the Republican side, President Donald Trump approved a surprise decision to push for the complete elimination of the Affordable Care Act in the courts.
-If it succeeded, millions of Americans would lose private insurance or Medicaid coverage and the health care system would be thrown into chaos.
+If it succeeds, millions of Americans will lose their private insurance or Medicaid coverage and the health care system would be thrown into chaos.

 At the same time, Democratic House leaders introduced a bill on Tuesday to expand the ACA's benefits and tweak some features.
 And on the 2020 presidential trail, the party's candidates appear to be converging on a plan to offer a public option to consumers that competes with existing private plans.